Skip to Content

 • Step 2

-1. Verify the version of the SAP HANA client which needs to be 2.28 or higher by executing the below SQL.
+1. Verify the version of the SAP HANA client which needs to be 2.28 or higher by executing the below SQL and that the isolation level is read committed.

 SQL